kingzamzon/docs/docs/SDK/Explanation/authSig.md

 sidebar_position: 3
 ---

-# Wallet Signatures and Session Keys
+# Wallet Signatures / Session Keys
 ## AuthSigs

 To use Lit Protocol, you must present a wallet signature obtained from the user.
 This is refered to an as `AuthSig` in the documentation.
 You can use any EIP 4361 compliant signature (Sign in with Ethereum) for the authSig, but you must put the signature into the AuthSig data structure format (documented here https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#authsig).
 You do not need to use the Lit JS SDK to obtain the signature as long as it's EIP 4361 compliant and in the AuthSig data structure format.